robinmonjo/dock/README.md

 #### `--bind-port`

 Port `dock`'s child process is expected to bind.
-Port may be bound by a descendant of `dock` (not only its direct child).
-This flag is useful only when the `--web-hook` flag is used.
+Port may be bound by any processes in the container.
+See `--strict-port-binding` for more control.

+#### `--strict-port-binding`

+If `--bind-port` is specified, this flag will ensure that the process is considered running only if the binder is a descendant process of `dock`.
+This is not really useful in container environment since dock will have PID 1 (hence any port in the container will be bound by a descendant).
+Be careful while using this flag (TODO: explain why)

 #### `--log-rotate`

-If given `--io` is a file, specifying `-log-rotate X` perform a log rotation every X hours:
+If given `--io` is a file, specifying `--log-rotate X` perform a log rotation every X hours:

 - archive (gzip) the current log file by prepending a timestamp (in the stdout file directory)
 - empty the current log file